-- Initial evaluation of suspected HCM - Re-evaluation of patients with HCM with a change in clinical status or a new clinical event - Evaluation of the result of surgical myomectomy or alcohol septal ablation - Re-evaluation in patients with no change in clinical status or events every 1 2 years to assess degree of myocardial hypertrophy, dynamic obstruction, MR, and myocardial function - Evaluation of patients with HCM who have undergone septal reduction therapy within 3-6 months after the procedure - Screening for patients who are clinically unaffected or (genotype-positive and phenotype-negative): - Children and adolescents adolescents, every 1-2 years - Adults every 3-5 years - Screening of first-degree relatives is recommended at the time HCM is diagnosed in the family member and serial follow-up as below: - Children and adolescents from genotype-positive families and families with early onset disease every 1-2 years - All other children and adolescents every 2-3 years - Adults every 3-5 years - To guide therapy
+- Initial evaluation of suspected HCM - Re-evaluation of patients with HCM with a change in clinical status or a new clinical event - Evaluation of the result of surgical myomectomy or alcohol septal ablation - Re-evaluation in patients with no change in clinical status or events every 1 2 years to assess degree of myocardial hypertrophy, dynamic obstruction, MR, and myocardial function - Evaluation of patients with HCM who have undergone septal reduction therapy within 3-6 months after the procedure - Screening for patients who are clinically unaffected or (genotype-positive and phenotype-negative): - Children and adolescents, every 1-2 years

+- Adults every 3-5 years - Screening of first-degree relatives is recommended at the time HCM is diagnosed in the family member and serial follow-up as below: - Children and adolescents from genotype-positive families and families with early onset disease every 1-2 years - All other children and adolescents every 2-3 years - Adults every 3-5 years - To guide therapy - Camzyos (mevacamten): baseline TTE prior to initiation.
+Repeat TTE during therapy at the discretion of the ordering physician37.

-Imaging Surveillance for Cardiotoxic Chemotherapy^{33, 34}
+Imaging Surveillance for Cardiotoxic Chemotherapy Medication 38, 39